Setting up Lead Lining in X-Ray Room

 Additional consideration

-It’s possible that you’ll need to lead-line the x-ray cabin’s roof and ground.
-This could be required when you’re at the second level of a facility, collecting x-rays on a bench and projecting downwards to the level where people are.
+You may need to lead-line the x-ray cabin’s roof and ground.
+This could be required when you’re at the facility’s second level, collecting X-rays on a bench and projecting downwards to the level where people are.

-Chiropractic clinics utilize fewer x-rays and have lower lead demands than hospitals.
-Even before the physicist does calculations and generates the shielding analysis, the radioactivity shielding intake sheet details the regularity and kinds of x-rays used.
+Chiropractic clinics utilize fewer X-rays and have lower lead demands than hospitals.
+Even before the physicist calculates and generates the shielding analysis, the radioactivity shielding intake sheet details the regularity and kinds of X-rays used.

 Final thoughts

-There are several companies that can assist you if you are looking to build or upgrade an x-ray room.
+Several companies can assist you if you want to build or upgrade an x-ray room.
 They can draw up your equipment room drawing, assist you in implementing the lead requirements from your physicist report, and will be with you throughout the installation process.
 Their team of experts is ready to help lead-line your x-ray room.
 Also, don’t forget to use other protective equipment like lead glasses for radiation protection.